rbms-bsc/DCRMR/_pages/Additional-notes/Custodial-history-of-item.md

 <a name="9.42.2.1">9.42.2.1</a> A record of previous ownership or custodianship of an item, including agent, place, and timespan.

+#9.42.25 Related element

+<a name="9.42.25.1">9.42.25.1</a> See [Immediate source of acquisition of item](/DCRMR/additional-notes/Immediate-source-of-acquisition-of-item/) for instructions on recording the circumstances under which an item is directly acquired.

 ## 9.42.3 General rule

 <a name="9.42.3.1">9.42.3.1</a> Record details of an item’s custodial history if considered important.
-Include the names of former owners and approximate dates, whenever possible.
+Include the names of former owners and approximate dates whenever possible.

 >Example:
 ><CITE>Former owner: Alfred Barrion</CITE>